nuslds/python-basics/readme.md

 ## 7. Dictionaries

-<p style="font-size: 16px">Dictionaries are another data structure.
+Dictionaries are another data structure.
 You can think of it as a list of key:value pairs.
-It will make it possible to recall a value by its key instead of using an index number.<br>Below is an example of a dictionary.</p>
+It will make it possible to recall a value by its key instead of using an index number.<br>Below is an example of a dictionary.

 ### Accessing a value
-<p style="font-size: 16px">You can look up values using square brackets that enclose the key.</p>
+You can look up values using square brackets that enclose the key.

 ```python
 fruits_color = {
     'apple': 'red',